organix/uFork/ufork-wasm/examples/peer_chat/README.md

 This directory contains
 a self-hosted distributed "chat" application.
-The browser-based GUI presents a output panel and input control for posting messages.
+The browser-based GUI presents an output panel and an input control for posting messages.
 Each party is given a URL designating "their" room.
 By navigating to that URL,
 the party joins the conversation